-During the three-year modernization of the Martin Luther King Jr. Memorial Library, the majority of Washingtoniana neighborhood history materials are available by appointment in Special Collections' interim location at the Historical Society of Washington, DC.
+During the three-year modernization of the Martin Luther King Jr. Memorial Library, the majority of Washingtoniana neighborhood history materials will be available by appointment in the Washingtoniana interim location, opening Tuesday, September 19, 2017 at the Newseum.
 For more information, visit the Special Collections Interim Access & Services page.

 Online Research Guides